 Aloo Palak - a true Indian homestyle curry of potatoes and spinach

 Throughout India, there are many variations of Aloo Palak; a versatile curry made of spinach and potatoes.
 Some versions are saucy while some are drier.
 But they are all equally delicious.
 My version is a modern take on Aloo Palak.
-Based on the incredible success of my other traybaked Indian dish - Aloo Gobi Traybake, I decided to use the same method on Aloo Palak.
+Based on the incredible success of my other tray baked Indian dish - Aloo Gobi Traybake, I decided to use the same method on Aloo Palak.

 The results were fantastic.
-What can be better than mixing everything in a bowl, spreading on a baking sheet and let the oven do its magic?
+What can be better than mixing everything in a bowl, spreading on a baking sheet and letting the oven do its magic?
 In the traditional dish, potatoes are softer and often boiled before cooking in a pan.
 The spinach is chopped and cooked to dark, creamed perfection.
 But my version makes the potatoes golden with crispy edges.
 The spinach also stays vibrant green.
-This dry, almost salad like curry is more-ish and perfect to snack on with a dollop of yoghurt and spicy chutney.
+This dry, almost salad-like curry is more-ish and perfect to snack on with a dollop of yoghurt and spicy chutney.

-How To Make Oven Baked Aloo Palak?
+How To Make Oven-Baked Aloo Palak?

 2. Mix all ingredients well.
 Use your hands to mix ingredients well, ensuring that the spices coat all the veggies evenly.